F9 (film): Critical response

 Variety's Owen Gleiberman found one of the opening scenes to be "the suspenseful high point of the movie," and wrote, "The scene is so over-the-top ludicrous that it's [as] if the filmmakers were saying, 'Let's put what would have been the grand climax of Fast and Furious 4 in the opening half hour.'
 Good enough.
 But what do you do for an encore?"
 Writing for The Hollywood Reporter, John DeFore said that the feature "probably sounds like more fun than it is," and concluded his generally negative review by saying that "Furious 7 was a lot more fun.
 And, not that anyone cares, but it was more believable as well."
 Meanwhile, IndieWire's David Ehrlich gave a more negative response with a C+ rating, and praised Lin's direction, writing, "This is a movie that sling-shots so far past self-parody that it loops all the way back to something real."
 Jesse Hassenger of The A. V. Club also gave the film a C+ rating, remarking that "Lin's writing just isn't as fleet as his directing—and his directing in F9 isn't as fleet as his work on Fast Five or Fast & Furious 6."
 He added, "The problem is all the runway in between the highlights, even longer than the endless literal concrete of the Fast & Furious 6 climax.
 After a reinvention as a warmer, more diverse Mission: Impossible (practically name-checked here), the series has wound up more like a mid-period James Bond movie in its channel-surfing bloat."

 Accolades

-Sequels

-In October 2020, it was revealed that the series will conclude with a tenth and an eleventh installment, with Lin set to direct and the cast set to return for both.
-The first sequel, Fast X, is set to be released on May 19, 2023.
-Jason Momoa joined the cast as the film's villain, alongside Daniela Melchior and Brie Larson in undisclosed roles.

-In April 2022, it was announced that Lin would be exiting as director for Fast X due to creative differences, although remaining as a producer.
-The next day, it was reported he would also be stepping down as director from its sequel.
-A week later, it was reported Louis Leterrier would be replacing Lin as director.
+Sequel

+Fast X was released on May 19, 2023.
+Although Fast X was reported as the final mainline installment of the franchise, an eleventh film, Fast XI (2026), is in production.